 You may be eligible for financial assistance for Continuing Education courses provided courses are for academic credit and/or are part of a degree program.
 For detailed information and resources, please contact the Financial Aid Office at (850) 474-3145 or email@example.com.

 Since Continuing Education courses do not lead to a college degree, they are not eligible for traditional forms of financial aid.
 However, some financial institutions provide loan options to students needing educational financial assistance.
 We also have military spouse benefits, payment plans (for select programs), and accept the WIOA grant.

 If you require financial assistance for a non-credit course, there are several options available to you based on individual programs and eligibility.

 Military Spouse Career Advancement (MyCAA) offers up to $4,000 to military spouses interested in pursuing continuing education, degree programs, licenses, or credentials leading to careers in high growth, high demand, and portable career fields.
 Upon creating a MyCAA account the Department of Defense will provide notification of eligibility.

 Workforce Innovation and Opportunity Act (WIOA)

-The Workforce Innovation & Opportunity Act is a federal grant that covers training expenses for individuals who have been laid off from employment, or whose household income is at or below the federal poverty level.
-To apply for the WIOA grant, contact CareerSource Escarosa or CareerSource Okaloosa Walton.
+The Workforce Innovation & Opportunity Act is a federal grant that covers training expenses for eligible individuals.
+To check for eligibility and apply for the WIOA grant, contact CareerSource Escarosa or CareerSource Okaloosa Walton.